THE LUANGWA RIVER

-The ‘Valley’ lies at the tail end of the Great Rift Valley, that continental fault which runs from the Red Sea down the length of East Africa.
+The valley lies at the tail end of the Great Rift Valley, that continental fault which runs from the Red Sea down the length of East Africa.
 This accounts for the spectacular escarpment scenery in East Africa as well as the African Lakes.

-Down the centre of the valley flows the Luangwa River, fed by dozens of sand rivers that come down during the rainy season.
+Down the centre flows the Luangwa River, fed by dozens of sand rivers that come down during the rainy season.
 The Luangwa carves a tortuous course along the floor and when in flood rapidly erodes the outer bends, depositing silt within the loops.
 Eventually the river cuts a new course, leaving the old course to silt up, forming ‘ox bow’ lagoons.
 These lagoons are very important to the ecology of the riverine zone and account for the high carrying capacity of the area.

-The North and South Parks and Luambe were proclaimed in 1938 and two young men, Norman Carr and Bert Schultz were appointed as game rangers in 1939.
+The North and South Parks and Luambe were proclaimed in 1938 and two young men, Norman Carr and Bert Schultz, were appointed as game rangers in 1939.
 Villages within the reserves were moved to the periphery.
-In the late 1940’s Carr recommended that hunting safaris be operated here with the revenues going to the local Native Authorities.
+In the late 1940s, Carr recommended that hunting safaris be operated here with the revenues going to the local Native Authorities.
 Game rangers from the department were seconded to act as professional hunters.

-In 1973 the elephant population was estimated to be 100 000 and found to be causing a major impact on the surrounding areas, but poaching was rampant too and numbers of elephant and the endangered rhino, began to decline steadily.
+In 1973 the elephant population was estimated to be 100 000 and found to be causing a major impact on the surrounding areas but poaching was rampant too and numbers of elephant and the endangered rhino began to decline steadily.

 The privately funded Save the Rhino Trust was established in 1980 and extensive anti-poaching patrols were carried out.
-Elephant poaching was curbed to some extent but rhinos unfortunately could not be saved and today they are entirely absent from the area.
-The reward from foreigners for their sought after horns, being too great a temptation to the penniless villagers.
+Elephant poaching was curbed to some extent but rhinos unfortunately could not be saved and today they are entirely absent from the area, the reward from foreigners for their sought-after horns being too great a temptation to the penniless villagers.